MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-setloadfields-method.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # Record.SetLoadFields Method
-Sets the fields to be initially loaded when the the record is retrieved from its data source.
-Will overwrite previously selections of fields to load.
+Sets the fields to be initially loaded when the record is retrieved from its data source.
+This will overwrite fields previously selected for initial load.

 ## Syntax